 Pros and Cons – eSIM vs RSIM

 Before you decide which one fits your travel or daily needs, it’s important to weigh both sides. eSIM technology is growing fast because it’s cleaner, safer, and more suited for global connectivity.
-R-SIMs, on the other hand, are usually used to bypass locks — but that comes with risks.
+R-SIMs, on the other hand, are often used to bypass carrier locks on carrier restricted phones, providing an affordable solution for users who want to use their device with different networks — but that comes with risks.
 Let’s break it down in simple terms so you know what to expect.

 Pros of Using eSIM